discourse/discourse-subscriptions/README.md

 ### Set up your User Groups in Discourse

 When a user successfully subscribes to your Discourse application, after their credit card transation has been processed, they are added to a User Group.
-By assigning user's to a User Group, you can manage what your user's have access to on your website.
+By assigning users to a User Group, you can manage what your users have access to on your website.
 User groups are a core functionality of Discourse and this plugin does nothing with them except and and remove users from the group you accociated with your Plan.

 ## Enter your configuration details